I am flying to Kuala Lumpur in January, and am making my way to Thailand. Ive looked on advice sites, and its all a bit unclear.

 To be honest I have no idea about these details but usually in circumstances like that, if you don't have a flight out ticket they can ask for a proof of founds, if you don't get more info I'd take a recent bank statement or something like that and give it a shot.
 It's all I got for you.
-Good luck over 4 years ago
+Good luck almost 5 years ago

 You could always purchase the cheapest bus ticket out, if you pick a local bus it would be really cheap, and then not use it.
 The immigration authorities just need to see SOME evidence you don't plan on staying indefinitely.

-Phil at the Safety Hub. over 4 years ago
+Phil at the Safety Hub. almost 5 years ago

 Just did a "visa run" in Northern Thailand (Mae Sai).
 The whole thing was easy and fast, infact when we went to the Myanmar side they just stamped our enty and departure stamps at the same time.
 The fee for Myanmar is 10 USD or 500 baht (which turns out to be 16-17 USD); I tried to pay with a 10 USD bill but they only accept bills 2009 or newer.
 So if you want to save 6 bucks use USD (2009 or newer).
 We also got another 30 days in Thailand for free, I had heard a rumor that they might be changing it at all overland border crossings to another 30 days (free).
 However, I am not sure is this is true at every overland crossing and how many times you are allowed to extend.